Are smartphones a viable alternative to the surveying pole?

 GNSS point surveys are widely used to collect street outlines, curves, manholes, road markings, and more—data that is typically integrated into GIS databases.
 In this study, we compare two methods: the traditional survey using a leveled pole versus a modern approach using Pix4D Autotags detected by smartphone scanning with an RTK device attached.

-The experiments
+The evaluation

 Both sites enjoyed excellent satellite visibility, with no significant obstacles to block signals or cause reflections.
 We used UTM 32N with ellipsoidal height as our coordinate system.
-For the traditional survey, a leveled pole was used, setting the antenna at 2m.
+For the traditional survey: a leveled pole was used, setting the antenna at 2m.
 We used the traditional surveying function available in PIX4Dcatch to survey each point for 30 seconds.
-For the hand-held survey, PIX4Dcatch’s standard settings were used.
+For the hand-held survey: PIX4Dcatch’s standard settings were used.

 Each survey covered all Autotags along different paths, as shown in the diagram below.